Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 It's genuine curiosity.

-with your concern?
+What was your concern?

-Um he didn't um really know how to deal with this kind of stuff either, because he I think he he grew up as a socially awkward person too um and never really awkward guy who ended up as a university professor.
+And he didn't really know how to deal with this kind of stuff either because he grew up as a socially awkward person too.

 All right.

-One is um I think he grew up socially awkward and um he never uh learned how to deal with um with people and how to be like reasonably assertive because he um you know he had a bad temper and he would sort of like build up these resentments and and not sort of talk about them in a healthy way, and then eventually it would just, you know, uh boil over and he'd he'd like scream or something.
+I think he grew up socially awkward and he never learned how to deal with people and how to be like reasonably assertive because he, you know, he had a bad temper and he would sort of like build up these resentments and not sort of talk about them in a healthy way.

 Most professors are very fragile bullies, which is why they have to go for tenure, right?

-I mean, why why would you be so desperate for tenure if you felt you could earn and keep your job based on your merits?
+I mean, why would you be so desperate for tenure if you felt you could earn and keep your job based on your merits?

-So they tend to be kind of fragile, and because they have so much power and the students they have so much power over students, uh they end up being kind of bullies.
+And because they have so much power and the students, they have so much power over students, they end up being kind of bullies.

 I'm not saying that's true of all professors, and maybe that's not one-to-one ratio with your dad, but it's quite common.